Skip to main content

 HourRecord TimeGroup by Hour

-Result: One record per hour per product showing total parts and average cycle time.
+Result: One record per hour showing average and peak values for the monitoring tags.

 Step 3: Configure Aggregation Trigger